CropLifeCanada/chemistry-policymanual/index.md

 - $8.3 billion, or 71% of Canada's trade balance in crops, is directly attributable to innovations in crop protection products and plant biotechnology.
 - Canadian families save an average of $4,400 a year on food costs thanks to efficient, high-yield farming practices.

+## PMRA - cost recovery

+Staff Directive validated March 2020

+-	That the following conditions need to be met before a conversation about cost re-recovery would be appropriate:
+  - Data protection issues (PPIP) resolved to industry satisfaction;
+  - Effective process improvements; and
+  - PMRA being sufficiently resourced to assure the workload can be completed within a reasonable period of time.

+-	That conditions for cost-recovery to be considered include:
+  - Clear data requirements;
+  - Clear transparent processes; and
+  - Strict adherence to time lines with meaningful recourse for missing them.

 ## Pollinators and neonics – Ontario and Quebec

-May 2019     Biannually
+March 2020     Annual

 -	That:
-  - The largest volume of neonic use is in western Canada as seed treatments and bee keepers there are not concerned by neonic use - the number of bee colonies in western Canada is about five times greater than in Quebec and Ontario combined.
+  - The largest volume of neonic use is in Western Canada as seed treatments and bee keepers there are not concerned by neonic use - the number of bee colonies in Western Canada is about five times greater than in Quebec and Ontario combined.
-  - PMRA's April 2019 final special review decisions on pollinators concluded that neonic seed treatments and use on greenhouse vegetables do not pose unacceptable risks to bees or other pollinators.
+  - PMRA’s April 2019 final special review decisions on pollinators concluded that neonic seed treatments and use on greenhouse vegetables do not pose unacceptable risks to bees or other pollinators.
-  - According to 2018 Statistics Canada data, the number of colonies nationally has been steadily increasing for many years, despite extensive use of neonic pesticides.
+  - According to 2019 Statistics Canada data, the trend for the number of colonies nationally has been steadily increasing for many years, despite extensive use of neonic pesticides.
-    - There were 5% less bee colonies in Ontario but honey production was up by about 35%.
-    - The number of bee colonies in Quebec was up by 6.5% with a corresponding increase in honey production.
+    - In Ontario there was a 10% decrease in the number of colonies with a corresponding decrease in honey production – there were 2504 commercial beekeepers.
+    - In Quebec, the number of colonies and honey production remained the same as the previous year – there were 440 commercial beekeepers.

 ## Regulatory efficiency

-September 2019     Quarterly
+January 2020     Annual

-- That regulatory reform is critical for agriculture to be a key player in the success of Canada's economy as outlined in the Economic Strategy Table reports.
+-	That regulatory reform is critical for agriculture to be a key player in the success of Canada’s economy as outlined in the Economic Strategy Table reports.
-- That the promise to improve the sector's regulatory environment is a welcome development for Canadian agri-food firms, however, the government needs to implement direct action to showcase our safe, high-quality agri-food products to the world.
+-	That the promise to improve the sector’s regulatory environment is a welcome development for Canadian agri-food firms, however, the government needs to implement direct action to showcase our safe, high-quality agri-food products to the world.
 -	That all departments, specifically Health Canada, PMRA and CFIA, must move forward with measures that, while ensuring health and safety, support industry and its ability to grow, innovate and produce food for domestic consumption and export.
 -	That we call for accountability, and action, to ensure the sector receives the support it needs to improve competitiveness.

 ## Urban pesticides

 September 2019     Annual

 -	That urban pesticides protect public and private green spaces from insects, weeds and diseases.
 -	That homeowners benefit from the control a wide range of pests, including: cockroaches, ants, spiders, silverfish, flies, mosquitoes, fleas, ticks and bed bugs, rats and mice.
 -	That pest control products are also used in plastics, paints, and caulking to prevent mold, and in toilet bowl cleaners and disinfectants to protect health.

 ## Mission and Values